nikhil647/Interview-Questions-And-Answers/nextjs.md

 ```
 It allows you to specify dynamic routes for your pages during Static Site Generation (SSG).
 It's commonly used with "getStaticProps" to fetch data for those dynamic routes.

+It allows you to specify which paths should be pre-rendered at build time
 ```
 ***